carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

 The first two operands of a '``shufflevector``' instruction are vectors with the same type.
-The third argument is a shuffle mask whose element type is always 'i32'.
+The third argument is a shuffle mask vector constant whose element type is ``i32``.
+The mask vector elements must be constant integers or ``undef`` values.
 The result of the instruction is a vector whose length is the same as the shuffle mask and whose element type is the same as the element type of the first two operands.

-The shuffle mask operand is required to be a constant vector with either constant integer or undef values.

 Semantics:
 """"""""""

 The elements of the two input vectors are numbered from left to right across both of the vectors.
-The shuffle mask operand specifies, for each element of the result vector, which element of the two input vectors the result element gets.
+For each element of the result vector, the shuffle mask selects an element from one of the input vectors to copy to the result.
+Non-negative elements in the mask represent an index into the concatenated pair of input vectors.

-If the shuffle mask is undef, the result vector is undef.
-If any element of the mask operand is undef, that element of the result is undef.
-If the shuffle mask selects an undef element from one of the input vectors, the resulting element is undef.
-An undef mask element prevents a poisoned vector element from propagating.
+If the shuffle mask is undefined, the result vector is undefined.
+If the shuffle mask selects an undefined element from one of the input vectors, the resulting element is undefined.
+An undefined element in the mask vector specifies that the resulting element is undefined.
+An undefined element in the mask vector prevents a poisoned vector element from propagating.

 For scalable vectors, the only valid mask values at present are ``zeroinitializer`` and ``undef``, since we cannot write all indices as